buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

    :ellipsis: 11

-The ``buildtest buildspec find --paths`` will display a list of root directories buildtest will search for buildspecs when runninh ``buildtest buildspec find``.
+The ``buildtest buildspec find --paths`` will display a list of root directories buildtest will search for buildspecs when running ``buildtest buildspec find``.
 One can define these directories in the configuration file or pass them via command line.

 .. command-output:: buildtest buildspec find --paths